 Permits have been secured for the project and we are entering into the bid process.
 If all goes as planned, we are hopeful to break ground in early 2021.

 Arborists will be on-site on Monday, January 27, 2020 completing root investigations to better inform the new park design, with the intent of saving existing trees.
 Any trees that are considered a hazard (dead, dying, or dangerous) per Urban Forestry and project arborist standards will require removal ahead of the park redevelopment.
 Any hazardous tree removal will likely occur in late January-early February 2020.
 Per Urban Forestry standards, any tree removal will be replaced by an appropriate tree during the park redevelopment.

 In June of 2019, Portland Parks & Recreation Commissioner in charge, Nick Fish, allocated $1.4 million from System Development Charges (SDC) to make the master plan a reality.

-Portland Parks & Recreation hosted an open house on June 24, 2019.
+Portland Parks & Recreation hosted a Laurelwood Park Renovation Project Open House on June 24, 2019.